Valuing brands in accountancy has been a challenge for a long time.

 The Challenge Of Valuing Brands In Accountancy

-Brand valuation is a challenging topic but a critical one for marketers.
+Brand valuation is a challenging topic.
+Still, it is a critical one for marketers.
 It is hard to look at corporate accounts without noticing that marketing is poorly accounted for.
-The accounts largely omit the value of internally generated brands, i.e. brands the company has developed through in-house marketing.
+The accounts largely omit the value of internally generated brands.
+These are brands the company has developed through in-house marketing.
 The same accounts often include the value of purchased brands.
-This can cause the financial accounts to show very different values for assets that have the same financial value, e.g. impact on future profits.
+This can cause the financial accounts to show very different values for assets that have the same financial value, e.g., the same impact on future profits.

 The authors make some suggestions about getting financial standards boards to look at the problem.
-They clearly acknowledge the solution won’t be simple but they point to the fact that the situation we are in is pretty hard to sustain.
-Indeed their tone is a little more positive about change than I might have expected.
+They clearly acknowledge the solution won’t be simple.
+Still, they point to the fact that the situation we are in is pretty hard to sustain.
+Will things change?
+Indeed, their tone is a little more positive about change than I might have expected.
 That is interesting, marketers generally will hope that the positive tone is justified.

 Read: Roger Sinclair and Kevin Lane Keller 2014, A Case For Brands As Assets: Acquired and Internally Developed, Journal of Brand Management, 21,4,286-302